Dual Master of Urban Planning and Master of Arts in American Studies

 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.

-Students seeking admission to the joint degree must apply to both the American Studies M.A. and M.U.P. programs separately and will be expected to meet the established admission requirements of each program.
+Students seeking admission to the dual degree must meet the admission requirements for both programs.
 Please see the American Studies and Urban Planning websites for their respective admission requirements.

 Eligibility criteria for admission follow Graduate Studies' admission policy.
-To be considered for admission to regular graduate status in the joint program, a student must hold a bachelor's degree and have earned at least a B (3.0) grade-point average in previous academic work.
+To be considered for admission, a student must hold a bachelor's degree.

 M.U.P.
 Degree Requirements